 Fig.1.
-Effect of PGPR strains on mean germination time (MGT)-(days) on cotton seeds.
+Effect of PGPR strains on mean germination time (MGT) (d) on cotton seeds.

-Inoculation of PGPR strains showed exhibited significant improvement in germination index (GI), germination rate index (GRI) and coefficient of velocity of germination (CVG) (Fig. 2. and Fig. 3.).
+Inoculation of PGPR strains showed significant improvement in germination index (GI), germination rate index (GRI) and coefficient of velocity of germination (CVG) (Fig. 2. and Fig. 3.).
 Cotton seeds inoculated with PPFM TNAU 1 (T3) strain showed maximum germination index (354.3) followed by the treatment T2, Azospirillum sp7 strain (337.3).
 GI accentuates both germination percentage and speed.
-Higher GI values indicates a higher germination percentage and rate at which germination occurs [7].
-Germination rate index was recorded higher in the treatment T3, PPFM TNAU1 strain followed by the treatment T2 Azospirillum sp7 strain treated seedplants i.e., 17 % day, and 16.2 %-day_1 respectively.
-The GRI measures the percentage of seeds that germinate on each day of the germination period, with higher GRI values indicateing faster germination [5].
-Similarly, the coefficient of velocity of germination also recorded higher in the (T3) PPFM TNAU 1 strain (17.8) inoculated seedsplants.
+Higher GI values indicate a higher germination percentage and rate at which germination occurs [7].
+Germination rate index was higher in the treatment T3, PPFM TNAU1 strain followed by the treatment T2 Azospirillum sp7 strain treated seeds i.e., 17 % day-1 and 16.2 % day-1, respectively.
+The GRI measures the percentage of seeds that germinate on each day of the germination period, with higher GRI values indicate faster germination [5].
+Similarly, the coefficient of velocity of germination also recorded higher in the (T3) PPFM TNAU 1 strain (17.8) inoculated seeds.
 The CVG indicates the speed at which seeds germinate.
-It increases as the number of germinated seeds increases whileand_the time needed for germination declines [6].
-The inoculation of PPFM TNAU1 and Azospirillum sp7 strain had recorded about 27.1 and 21 %, 23.5 and 18.3%,10.7 and 4.8% increase ment in germination index, germination rate index and coefficient of velocity of germination over the uninoculated control, respectively.
-The increased germination efficiency is due to the synthesis of gibbereline, the hormone, gibberellin, which stimulates the activity of alpha-amylase, the germination-specific enzyme ands, alpha-amylase, protease and nuclease which is mainly involved in starch breakdown and assimilation [17], and mitochondrial enzyme activities [18].
-The present study coincides is in correboration with results of Xiao et al. [19], and; Hossain et al. [20] in which PGPR inoculation significantly improved germination percentage and germination rate index over the with reference to the control in rice.
-Similar findings were reported by Makhaye et al. [21], and Hamidi et al. [22], where that seed inoculation of PGPRs significantly improved all-the germination traits such as germination percentage (GP), germination index (GI), germination rate index (GRI), mean germination time (MGT) and coefficient of velocity of germination (CVG) in maize.
+It increases as the number of germinated seeds increases while time needed for germination declines [6].
+The inoculation of PPFM TNAU1 and Azospirillum sp7 strain recorded about 27.1 and 21 %, 23.5 and 18.3 %,10.7 and 4.8 % increase in germination index, germination rate index and coefficient of velocity of germination over the uninoculated control, respectively.
+The increased germination efficiency is due to the synthesis of gibbereline, the hormone which stimulates activity of alpha-amylase, the germination-specific enzyme and protease and nuclease mainly involved in starch breakdown and assimilation [17], and mitochondrial enzyme activities [18].
+The present study coincides with results of Xiao et al. [19], and Hossain et al. [20] in which PGPR inoculation significantly improved germination percentage and germination rate index over the control in rice.
+Similar findings were reported by Makhaye et al. [21], and Hamidi et al. [22], where seed inoculation of PGPRs significantly improved the germination traits such as germination percentage (GP), germination index (GI), germination rate index (GRI), mean germination time (MGT) and coefficient of velocity of germination (CVG) in maize.
 However, the increased germination traits were also observed in combined inoculants of PGPR strains.
-The results of the present study are similar to the findings of Anitha-[23] and Meena et al. [24].
+The results of the present study are similar to the findings of Anitha [23] and Meena et al. [24].